 The Company's Board of Directors has two standing committees, the Audit Committee and the Compensation Committee.
 The Audit Committee is responsible for reviewing the Company's internal control procedures, the quarterly and annual financial statements of the Company, and reviewing with the Company's independent public accountants the results of the annual audit.
-The Audit Committee met twice during fiscal 2000.
+The Audit Committee met twice during fiscal 2001.
 The Compensation Committee recommends to the Board of Directors from time to time the salaries and incentive compensation to be paid to executive officers of the Company and administers the Company's employee stock plans.
-The Compensation Committee met once during the year.
+The Compensation Committee did not have a formal meeting during the year.

-During fiscal 2000, the Board of Directors held eight formal meetings.
-Each incumbent director attended 75% or more of the total number of meetings of the Board and of committee(s) of which he was a member.
+During fiscal 2001, the Board of Directors held seven formal meetings.
+Each incumbent director attended 75% or more of the total number of meetings of the Board and of committee(s) of which he was a member except Kenneth H. Keller, Ph.D. attended 56%, Kendrick B. Melrose attended 66% and Patrick E. Guire attended 71%.